aaron-junot/mentorship/README.md

-# Lesson Plans for Teaching Git and GitHub
+# Lesson Plans for Operation Code

-Use the lesson plan template and lesson plans in this repo to teach Git and GitHub to others!
+Use the lesson plan template and lesson plans in this repo to help mentor and train new Operation Coders!

 ### Contents